jasonsamuels/jasonsamuels.github.io/_posts/2018-05-01-class-notes-wk-16-s18.md

 * Closing thought for the course: Technology is too important to leave just up to IT.
 Encourage everyone to take charge with what’s going on in your company about IT and leverage the capabilities.

 ### Notes from MGNPO

+There wasn't much new to say from the last week of class, we reviewed concepts from throughout the course.
+I jotted down a few broad takeaways

+* We’re finishing 15 weeks of learning about governance and management
+* About every five years an organization need to catch its breath, scan the environment and reevaluate its position
+* Go to function first, then structure.
+That’s a critical concept that it took a long time to understand as a new CEO
+* There’s no one unifying theory for nonprofits.
+Most common one used is the principal agent theory.
+Second one is resource dependency theory.
+Followed by government failure theory
+* Concepts of equity and ethics sort of slide around each other
+* Just because something is legal doesn’t mean it’s ethical
+* Almost always, staff will follow you with a change if you tell them the reason why
+* Whenever you do an employee review, ask them what’s motivating them.
+It’s usually not money.
+And what motivates one person isn’t always a motivator for another.
+Don’t assume anything about personnel, need to ask
+* Two resources that every nonprofit executive needs to pay attention to: people and finance
+* Cashflow and forecasts = early warning system for decision making
+* When we get too sucked into the day-to-day survival mode, can become blind to oncoming disruption.
+Branch out and talk with people outside your usual circles.